liaochunyang/Thesis/Chapter2/readme.md

-Numerical experiments in Chapter 2
+# Chapter 2

+This folder contains codes for numercial illustration in Chapter 2.